 Is Pisa Worth Visiting?

-Yes, Pisa is worth visiting, even if you just discover the masterpieces on the Piazza del Duomo.
-However, as you can see, Pisa has more to offer travellers than that and the city deserves to be discovered.
-The locals are friendly, Italian food is great and the city is full of history and cool things to do.
+Yes, Pisa is worth visiting, even if you just discover the iconic masterpieces on the Piazza dei Miracoli.
+However, as you can see, Pisa has much more to offer travellers and the city deserves to be discovered.
+The locals are friendly, the Italian food is great and the city is full of history and things to do.
+What’s more, a visit to Pisa is easily combined with a longer break in Florence as the city is just a 50-minute journey away by train.

 Like the Article Share it